mtkresearch/generative-fusion-decoding/README.md

    For **gfd**:
    + `asr-zhtw`: The complete version of our method's configuration for testing on the Traditional Chinese dataset.
-   + `asr-zhtw-lmoff`: Uses our designed beam search method on the ASR model, neglecting the output from the LLM (fusing_r = 0) for Traditional Chinese dataset.
+   + `asr-zhtw-lmoff`: Uses our custom beam search method on the ASR model, neglecting the output from the LLM (fusing_r = 0) for Traditional Chinese dataset.
    + `asr-en`: he complete version of our method's configuration for testing on the English dataset.
-   + `asr-en-lmoff`: Uses our designed beam search method on the ASR model, neglecting the output from the LLM (fusing_r = 0) for the English dataset.
+   + `asr-en-lmoff`: Uses our custom beam search method on the ASR model, neglecting the output from the LLM (fusing_r = 0) for the English dataset.

    For **whisper**:
    + `whisper-zhtw`: The configuration for the Traditional Chinese dataset.